michaelthomasletts/michaelthomasletts.github.io/content/blog/retinitis-pigmentosa.md

 Being a spiritual-boomer, I never saw myself taking short-term disability leave.
 But, between August and October, I did.
 Not because I _wanted to_ but because I found myself with no other choice.
 Understandably, my productivity plummetted.
 I couldn't focus on anything.
 My heart felt like pumice.

 I wanted to trust my employer would understand.
-But, upon returning to work, and without going into too many details, I've learned they don't sympathize or understand.
-Which is remarkable because my skip-manager's relative also has RP, but I digress.
+But, upon returning to work, without going into too many details, I've since learned they don't sympathize or understand.
+Which is remarkable because my skip-manager's relative has RP.
+Out of everybody, he should understand the psychological blow.
+But I digress.

-If you care to wear my shoes for the next few minutes in order to understand what this journey has been like -- to experience a small sample of what I've been going through, that is -- then here's _one_ empathic portal you may walk through:
+If you want to wear my shoes for the next few minutes in order to understand what this journey has been like -- to experience a small sample of what I've been going through, that is -- then here's _one_ empathic portal you may walk through:

 {{< figure
     src="/images/toyota.jpeg"